We’d been southbound on the M1 for about an hour when I nodded off in the back of Raine’s car.

 This spider was the size of a fire engine.

 It was also visibly much older.
 The armoured black body was mottled and greyed in places, flaking and ridged like the rusting hull of a great ship.
 Two of its legs – thick as trees – ended in ragged stumps, and the servitor’s carapace was covered in pits and gouges, old battle scars.
-The bio-mechanical vent stacks on its back lay cold, emitting no whisper of heat, and the giant stingers were wrapped around itself in the way a tried, aged cat might tuck its body into the crook of its tail.
+The bio-mechanical vent stacks on its back lay cold, emitting no whisper of heat, and the giant stingers were wrapped around itself in the way a tired, aged cat might tuck its body into the crook of its tail.

 Many of the spider-servitor’s crystalline eyes were dark and extinguished, but I felt a vast cold attention, felt the servitor stare back at me as I looked.